Doctorate of Social Work (DSW) Degree Programs Online

 A Ph.D in social work is primarily a research-based degree while a DSW offers advanced training in a specific area of social work with a more hands-on experience.
 A DSW degree ensures that the qualified candidate will gain extended knowledge on problem-solving skills to help create and advocate for a better society.
 Ph.D social work candidates may conduct an extensive amount of research that provides advancement in social work careers.

 How long does it take to get a doctorate in social work (DSW)?

 The length of a DSW program varies by which school you choose to attend.
-Some programs, like our partner DSW@USC, offers a part-time, 24-month program that includes completing a residency and capstone project.
+Some programs, like our partner DSW@USC, offers an accelerated 24-month program that includes completing a residency and capstone project.
 Other universities may offer similar part-time options or full-time enrollment tracks.
 Most DSW programs can take anywhere between two to five years to complete.

 Is professional experience required to be accepted into a DSW program?